Excitation and inhibition imbalance affects dynamical complexity through symmetries: Introduction

 One of the most intriguing characteristics of complex systems is that they evince emergent global functions from local interactions.
 Gene regulatory networks are a quintessential example, describing the complex network of short time-scale interactions between molecules to produce the long time-scale cycles of reactions that sustain life \cite{chen2016boolean,berdahl2009random,iguchi2007boolean,sinha2020behavior}.
-Such cyclic behaviours play a fundamental role in many processes including cell cycles \cite{klemm2005topology}, biological clocks \cite{forger2017biological}, cell fate \cite{kobayashi2009cyclic}, cancer regulation and DNA damage \cite{wang2019roles}, and signaling \cite{nash2001receptor}.
-Despite their significance, understanding the precise mechanism of emergence for long cyclic reactions is made difficult by the nonlinear and heterogeneous distribution of interactions.
+Such cyclic behaviors play a fundamental role in many processes, including cell cycles \cite{klemm2005topology}, biological clocks \cite{forger2017biological}, cell fate \cite{kobayashi2009cyclic}, cancer regulation and DNA damage \cite{wang2019roles}, and signaling \cite{nash2001receptor}.
+It is known that cyclic behavior in random Boolean models arises more often than fixed points and that such behavior is favored by evolution \cite{pinho2012most}.
+Despite their significance and prevalence, long cyclic reactions remain far from understood, in part because the process of determining their underlying mechanisms is made difficult by the nonlinear and heterogeneous distribution of interactions.
 Can we distill simple principles for how specific patterns of local interactions determine long and complex cycles of reactions?